h1me01/Neural-Network/README.md

-Mainly used to understand neural networks used in chess.
+Mainly used to understand neural networks in chess.